openshift/release/ci-operator/config/redhat-developer/web-terminal-operator/README.md

 ### Reporting Results

-- Tests results will be saved under the artifact dir as `test-results.xml` file.
+- Tests results will be saved under the artifact dir as `test-results.xml`.
 - The weekly runs will be automatically reported to the `#wt-ci` Slack channel.